DevOps Best Practices and KPIs

 Best Practices

-- Canary releases — gradually roll out changes to a subset of users and monitor impact before full release.
+- Canary releases — gradually roll out changes to a subset of users and monitor their impact before full release.

 05Continuous Deployment